fabricai/ai-inside/README.md

 ## STEP 5
 ## Congratulate yourself by telling yourself that you are a good boy
 ##
-echo 'Who is a good boy?' ; read ; echo Yes you are, yes you are!!
+echo 'Who is a good boy?' ; read ; echo 'Yes you are, yes you are!!'

 ```